deerow22/EscapeEarth/overview/Overview&Expectations.md

    and cc drowland@amnh.org and cc a guardian.
 2. If you need to step away for 5 mins or less, put a message in the zoom chat
-3. If you will be away longer than 5 mins, still put a message in the zoom chat and expect to do one of the make up methods listed below. following: stay during a break/stay after session/schedule a makeup session
+3. If you will be away longer than 5 mins, still put a message in the zoom chat and expect to do one of the make up methods listed below.
 4. If you miss a session completely: depending on the material missed you should catch up via a make up method listed below.
 5. Successful completion of the program == ending with no more than 5 absences;